aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/typescript/packages/ide/README.md

 Once the deployment finish, you can go to cloud9 console and click on `Open IDE` on the environment you had just created.
 The name of the environment would be `sustainability-<tenant>-<environment>-ide`

-The repository that you had specified in the context argument can be located under the `sif-core` folder under the home directory.
+The repository that you had specified in the context argument can be located under the `sif` folder under the home directory.

 ![location for sif-core repository](../ide/images/sif-core-folder.png)